zwhbio2017/clipipe_docs/docs/4_usage.md

     The output folders `output_human_hg38/peak_calling_parclip_suite/` contain alignment results using parclip_suite.
 ```

-Several peak calling tools can be used in the CLIPipe docker directily:
+Several other peak calling tools can be used in the CLIPipe docker directily:

 ```bash
 # iCLIPro